kcmbonu15/Master_DataScience/README.md

 Identifying a question of interest - determining if it is feasible Identifying data to answer that question
-Importing that data into a programming language such as R Cleaning / wrangling / and tiding the data
+Importing that data into a programming language such as Python Cleaning / wrangling / and tiding the data
 Exploratory data analysis to get to know the data
 Data analysis to look for associations in the data